SolidOS/pane-registry/README.md

 # Adendum

-The pane registry is a crucial part of the Solid Panes systerm.
-It is wherre any pane inserts itself or is inserted.
-In the standard working of solidOS, there is one place in solid-panes where all the nomal panes are loaded into the pane registry.
+The pane registry is a crucial part of the Solid Panes system.
+It is where any pane inserts itself or is inserted.
+In the standard working of SolidOS, there is one place in solid-panes where all the normal panes are loaded into the pane registry (see: [registerPanes.js](https://github.com/solid/solid-panes/blob/main/src/registerPanes.js) in solid-panes).
 But other apps, and especially developers developing new panes can insert their own panes.
 And so we hope we will end up with panes dynamically laoded according to user configuration preferences.